Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/AutomaticUpdating.md

 If the option to update does not appear, try restarting the editor, or re-enabling the plugin.

-Updating will re-add the examples folder into the `addons/maaacks_game_template/` folder, if it had been deleted previously.
+Updating adds the examples folder into the `addons/maaacks_game_template/` folder, if it had been deleted previously.

-Files already previously copied over from the examples folder will not be affected by an update.
+Files already copied from the examples folder will not be affected by an update.
 However, a mismatch of versions may cause issues, too.
-If there are no major changes to the copied files, it is recommended to delete them and recopy from `Project > Tools > Copy Maaack's Game Template Examples...`.
+If there are no major customizations to the copied files, it is recommended to delete them and recopy from `Project > Tools > Copy Maaack's Game Template Examples...`.